 Please note that due to the amount of submissions we receive, we generally cannot give feedback on individual unsuccessful submissions.

-Successful writers will be offered our standard contract.
 Please note that this is not a competition: we reserve the right to publish none of the manuscripts received during this submissions period.
 In order to ensure that every submission is treated appropriately, we also reserve the right to respond to submissions in our own time.
-Most submissions are evaluated within six months.
+Most submissions will be evaluated within six months.

 There is no reading fee.